Technology

 The best arrangement for parental leave will differ from family to family, and it's a personal choice depending on what you and your partner feel is best for you both.

 Some things to consider at the outset are whether it is one or both of you that qualify for shared parental leave, and how you intend to share caring responsibilities for your new baby.
-You will also need to think about whether the mother is prepared to reduce her maternity leave in order to convert it to shared parental leave, whether there's a contractual entitlement to enhanced maternity, adoption, paternity or shared parental leave pay, and how that might affect your finances, among wider financial considerations.
+Among wider financial considerations, you will also need to think about:

+- whether the mother is prepared to reduce her maternity leave in order to convert it to shared parental leave

+- whether there's a contractual entitlement to enhanced maternity, adoption, paternity or shared parental leave pay

-With all of this in mind, research shows that the ability for partners to take more leave, and added flexibility in working out caring arrangements, are seen as positives by UK parents.
+With all of this in mind, research shows that UK parents see the ability for partners to take more leave, and added flexibility in working out caring arrangements, as positives.
 A poll commissioned by the Department for Business Innovation and Skills revealed the attitudes that UK adults have about work and parenthood, and shared parental leave:

 - Of those who have already been through parental leave, 42% agreed that they wished shared parental leave had been available when they had babies.

-- 57% of fathers said they took between two and ten working days off following the birth of a child, and only 4% exceeded one month, but 37% said they thought fathers should take more than three weeks off work.
+- 57% of fathers said they took between two and 10 working days off following the birth of a child, and only 4% exceeded one month, but 37% said they thought fathers should take more than three weeks off work.

 - 59% said more leave would have helped them bond with the baby more.